 This metrics initiative was interesting because the sector has an active professional association of over 1,800 members, several of whom saw the need for a body of performance metrics.
 The group was benchmarked and we repeated the process used previously of engaging a select group of members in discussion on what specific type and content of metrics would have the greatest benefits.
-A survey with 20 metric examples was sent to the Association (IAHSS) membership and respondents were asked to rank order their selections using the five choices around utility and actionable preference seen in the following chart (Figure 4).
+A survey with 20 metric examples was sent to the IAHSS membership.
+Since the audience was new to the discussion, I also included a brief description of the potential use and value for each selection to give the respondent information to aid in their evaluation and ranking.
+Respondents were asked to rank their selections using the five choices around utility and actionable preference seen in the following chart (Figure 4).
 The results were tabulated for the top, middle and bottom thirds as shown below.